Dynametrix: Post-career

-DJ Knives left the group after the Keep Da Crowd Dancing 12 inch was released, shortly followed Genius P who left the group after the This Ones 4 U EP.
+DJ Knives left the group after the "Keep Da Crowd Dancing" 12 inch was released, shortly followed by Genius P who left the group after the This Ones 4 U EP.
 The remaining members of the group started work on their first album entitled A Measure of Force.
-After the release of the album the group commenced work on a second album tentatively entitled Underground to the Underground, which was never released.
+After the release of the album the group commenced work on a second album tentatively entitled 'Underground to the Underground', which was never released.

 Genius P died in 2001.
-The remaining members remain active, with the Phantom releasing two solo albums, The Anomaly in 1999 and The Art of Fighting in 2014 with producer Tom Dice on Don't Bite!
+The remaining members remain active, with the Phantom releasing two solo albums, The Anomaly in 1999 and The Art of Fighting in 2014, with producer Tom Dice on Don't Bite!
 Records.
 Ace Shazamme produced a number of artists, including Funky DL.
-0026 hosts an old school hip hop radio show on Invader.FM called The Hyperfunk Alienation.
+0026 hosts an old school hip hop radio show on Invader.FM called "The Hyperfunk Alienation".